10 Common Problems with Vertical Gardens (and How to Fix Them)

 I always map my balcony’s sunlight before planting.
 South-facing spots are blazing; north-facing need shade-tolerant plants.
 When in doubt, consult my piece on how much sun a vertical garden needs.

-Indoors, LED grow lights are an absolute game-changer.
-They barely sip electricity and give plants the exact five-a-day of light spectrum they need.
+Indoors, LED grow lights are genuinely useful.
+They use relatively little electricity and make it much easier to give plants steady, usable light.
 The UK government’s farming innovation resources back this up, noting LEDs as efficient options.

 Temperature swings are harder to tame, I’ll admit.
 But a good layer of mulch helps stabilise the roots, and a bit of shade cloth can be a real lifesaver in a proper summer heatwave.